deeplearning4j/deeplearning4j/distributed.md

 # Effective scalability

-Network transfers has their price, and this algorithm does some IO as well.
-Additional overhead comes as `updates encoding time + message serialization time + updates application from other workers`.
+Network IO has its own price, and this algorithm does some IO as well.
+Additional overhead to training time can be calculated as `updates encoding time + message serialization time + updates application from other workers`.
-So, the longer original iteration time is, less your relative impact coming from sharing is.
+So, the longer original iteration time is, less your relative impact coming from sharing is, and better hypothetical scalability you'll be able to get.

 Here's simple form, that'll help you with scalability expectations: